bonnette/SpiritDetect/README.md

 When the "Narrator" is finished with the camera he can press the **Back** link or swipe right to take the "Narrator" back to the **Initial** page.<br>

 The final button on the **Initial** splash page is the **Setup** button.
 Pressing this button takes the user to the setup page.<br>
-Th buttons on the setup page are used to select a ghost that will appear when the capture button is pressed on the scanner page.<br>
+The buttons on the setup page are used to select a ghost that will appear when the capture button is pressed on the scanner page.<br>

 # Sample Story